-Highlights 2016 - 2017
+Highlights 2017 - 2018

-As I mentioned earlier our profit this year was down on last year because of low interest rates and one off costs associated with our move into the new premises.
-I would now like to report on this and a few other salient points:
+As I mentioned earlier our profit this year was up on last year but it is very difficult to achieve a reasonable profit because of the low interest environment and the reduction in the interest rate margin.
+The interest rate margin is the difference between what it costs the Credit Union to borrow money and what it receives when it lends that money to members.
+I would now like to report on the profit and a few other salient points:

-- Profit before tax of \$ 31,311 (2016 \$142,995) - Profit after tax of \$ 30,400 (2016 \$112,578) - Loan funding of \$ 16.5 million compared with \$ 15.5 million in 2016.
-This is the second highest funding level ever.
+- Profit before tax of \$81,418 (2017 \$31,311) - Profit after tax of \$58,454 (2017 \$30,400) - Loan funding of \$20.3 million compared with \$16.5 million in 2017.
+This is the highest funding level ever.

-Another product of which I and the other Directors are very proud of is the Credit Card Crusher Loan and this has continued to assist Members who were having difficulty in managing credit card debt because of excessive interest rates of up to 22% charged by the major Banks on the outstanding balance.
+The Credit Union has maintained the Credit Card Crusher Loan as this has continued to assist Members who were having difficulty in managing credit card debt because of excessive interest rates of up to 22% charged by the major Banks on the outstanding balance.

-I thank the staff and Management of your Credit Union for their dedication throughout the year and for their continued effort in providing excellent service to you and all our Members in 2016 - 2017.
+I thank the staff and Management of your Credit Union for their dedication throughout the year and for their continued effort in providing excellent service to you and all our Members in 2017 - 2018.